top of page

 What is the Adam’s Apple in Men?

 The Adam’s Apple is also called the laryngeal prominence.
 Further, it is the cartilage covering the larynx.
 This is seen as a prominence bulging in the neck of men.
 It’s commonly called Adam’s apple taken from Adam and Eve’s story of the forbidden fruit.
 Furthermore, this laryngeal cartilage protects the voice box from harm since the larynx grows more in men, it’s visible in their neck region.
+It is cartilage covering the growing larynx and is a visible marker of puberty voice change in males.
+As boys grow, this area becomes more prominent, symbolizing the transformation to adulthood.

 Why does the voice change?